baldengineer/youtube-comment-grabber/README.md

 There isn't much in the way of error checking, so do not be surprised if the script just fails.

+## Command Line Options
+Super basic commandline checks.
+Please use the same case for `noup`
+* `-q` is a quiet mode.
+You'll only get status updates and a list of URLs with new comments (or replies.)
+* `-noup` does not update the `last_check.txt`.
+(Good if you're testing video_ids or something)
+* `-h  lists these three amazing options`

 ## YouTube API Usage Note
 By default, you get 10,000 API requests per day quota.
 When this script runs, each video id it checks incurs a 1 quote cost.
 Google provides an [API quota dashboard](https://console.cloud.google.com/iam-admin/quotas), which you can access in the cloud console.
 More information is [available here](https://developers.google.com/youtube/v3/guides/quota_and_compliance_audits) as well.

 The next version of the script will cache comments and be smarter about which videos it checks.
 But even if you're tracking 100 videos, you can basically check them 3 times a day and still be under the limit.
+(It'll also track how many queries it is doing.)

+Currently, this script does not do any create actions.
+It is read-only.

 # Things you need